preichenberger/preichenberger.github.io/_posts/2013-01-02-node-auto-reload.md

 author: Phil Reichenberger
 ---

 Restarting an application is a common task during node development.
-However, if you're like me and hate restarting your app everytime you make a code change, then your in luck!
+However, if you're like me and hate restarting your app everytime you make a code change then you're in luck!

 [node-dev](https://github.com/fgnass/node-dev) will restart the app everytime you save a change to your code.
 One of the best parts of node-dev is that no configuration is required.
 This was a great suprise after having a run in with [node-supervisor](https://github.com/isaacs/node-supervisor)